 As you continue to learn and keep your eye on the market, you’ll discover new trends, insights, and advancements that can push the finish line further away or in a direction that you didn’t anticipate going.
 Certainly this is a challenge for any entrepreneur, though in my mind, that’s just more of a reason to continue running forward.

 My journey with MyLife was spurred on after reaching a finish line of sorts — after my first company was purchased, I continued forward to find that social media (not known as such at the time) was ready to erupt, and my new finish line was to create a successful company in this field.
-Even then, my finish line was shifted once again when it was spun into MyLife, and my focus turned to protecting people’s personal information and online reputations.
+Even then, my finish line was shifted once again when it was spun into MyLife, and my focus turned to protecting peoples personal information, and helping them stay safe.

 All this is to say that the most important factor in staying new in the now is to realize that there’s never a true finish line.
 When one race ends, another one starts, and it’s up to the ambitious entrepreneurs of the world to discover where the next race should lead.
 In the end, staying relevant is about continually addressed the consumer needs that are most pressing and most impactful.
 I saw MyLife as an opportunity for that.
 With these important tips for staying up to date, you will be able to remain diligent and on the lookout for the next race, the next goal to strive for.